Iterative observer for boundary estimation for elliptic equations: Conclusions

 Cauchy problem for Laplace equation is a steady state problem.
-The design of a dynamical systems technique like observer for this problem is challenging and the idea to use one of the space variables as a time-like variable has not been considered before.
+The design of a dynamical systems' inspired technique like observer for this problem is challenging and the idea to use one of the space variables as a time-like variable has not been considered before.

 Different from standard approaches to tackle this problem, an iterative observer is constructed in infinite dimensional setting on a rectangle domain without introducing an extra time variable.
-Laplace equation is presented as a state equation with state operator matrix $\mathcal{A}$.
-Conditions for the existence of strongly continuous semigroup generated by $\mathcal{A}$ are provided.
-Further the conditions for the existence of observer gain are provided in a proper functional analysis framework.
-Numerical results are provided for various example test cases.
-This paper reflects the possibility of considering a steady state problem from a dynamical theory perspective by using one of the space variables as a time-like variable.
+Laplace equation is presented as a first order state equation with state operator matrix.
+Conditions for the existence of strongly continuous semigroup generated by this state operator matrix are provided.
+Further the conditions for the existence of observer gain are detailed.
+Numerical results are provided for different example test cases.
+This paper reflects the possibility of considering a steady state problem from a dynamical theory perspective by using one of the space variables as a time.
+Successful implementation of the algorithm and promising results show a step forward in the direction of using dynamical systems' inspired algorithms to solve steady-state problems modeled by time independent PDEs and without introducing a particular notion of time.

 Possible future work includes extension of the proposed method to three dimensions with more complicated domains using the interesting observability result obtained in this work.